Local Roads Pavement Preservation

 Quail Crossing Extension

-About 4,300 linear feet of road were built during Phase 1 of the Quail Crossing Boulevard extension, which leads to Pima County’s new Llano Grande Trailhead.
-Design of Phase 2, which extends from the end of Phase 1 to Old Nogales Highway, is scheduled to be completed in January, 2021.
+About 0.8 miles of road was built during Phase 1 of the Quail Crossing Boulevard extension, which leads to Pima County’s new Llano Grande Trailhead.
+Design of Phase 2, which extends from the end of Phase 1 to Old Nogales Highway, is scheduled to be completed in March of 2021.
+Construction activities are anticipated to begin in the summer of 2021.
 When all phases are complete, Quail Crossing Boulevard will connect to Old Nogales Highway/Continental Road, improving connectivity, accessibility and mobility for travelers.

 Rancho Sahuarita Boulevard (Sahuarita Road to Avenida Mitla)